RobinLinus/coins-legacy/bitcoin-lite-network.md

 ## Lite Nodes
 Lite nodes mostly perform queries `output_path -> SPV_proof`.
 They might get as response an SPV proof, a pruned block or a raw block.
-In any case, a node can reuse the full answer in its next query, or to answer other users' queries with SPV proofs to save bandwith.
+In any case, a node can reuse the full answer in its next query, or to answer other users' queries with SPV proofs to save bandwidth.

 Lite nodes need to learn the UTXO commitment somehow.
 Ideally, there would be a consensus change to expect miners to include the current UTXO commitment in every block.
 Until then, we need a workaround.
 Lite nodes can check if all their peers believe in the same root hash.
 If there is a conflict, they could fall back to syncing the full chain since a trusted checkpoint.
-Verfying a chain of extended blocks requires no further trust.
+Verifying a chain of extended blocks requires no further trust.

 A much more efficient algorithm to sync in case of two conflicting UTXO commitments is as follows: